sufyandaredevil/mailer/README.md

-to run, type the following cmds:
+to run, type the following cmd:
 > npm i